Jason Duckworth is the President of Arcadia Land Company.

 Jason’s work on the New Daleville traditional neighborhood was the subject of author Witold Rybczynski’s 2007 book, Last Harvest.
 More recently, Jason was featured in Leigh Gallagher’s 2013 book, The End of the Suburbs: Where the American Dream is Moving.

 Outside of Arcadia, Jason is a trustee of Natural Lands, the Philadelphia region’s largest land conservancy, where he chairs the conservation programs committee.
-Jason is also the chair of Breakthrough of Greater Philadelphia, an educational enrichment program for Philadelphia middle school students.
-Previously, Jason served as co-chair of the property committee of Overbrook Presbyterian Church, member of the advisory board for the Ed Bacon Foundation, and as vice-chair of the national ULI Residential Neighborhood Development Council.
-In 2007, Jason co-chaired CNU XV, the national gathering of the Congress for the New Urbanism held in Philadelphia.
+Jason is an advisory board member of Breakthrough of Greater Philadelphia, an educational enrichment program for Philadelphia middle school students.
+Jason received the 2021 Maguire Award from the Bicycle Coalition of Greater Philadelphia for his years of advocacy of road safety legislation in Pennsylvania.
 A frequent speaker on smart growth and housing markets, Jason volunteers his time to progressive land use organizations throughout the Philadelphia region.

 Jason resides in Center City Philadelphia with his wife, Angela, and daughters, Amanda and Lucy.Contact Jason